EmadHussien/Shahid/README.md

 # Shahid

+I developed this project in the database course.

-shahid is streaming platform, a desktop application that gives user the ability to register and watch latest movies using C# and oracle Db
+Project description: shahid is streaming platform, a desktop application that gives user the ability to register and watch latest movies using C# and oracle Db

+Used Technologies: C#, oracle database, crystal reports.

 ### System Functionalities :